z4kn4fein/stashbox-extensions-dependencyinjection/README.md

 ### Multitenant
 The `Stashbox.AspNetCore.Multitenant` package provides support for multitenant applications with a component called `TenantDistributor`.
 It's responsible for the following tasks:
 1. **Create / maintain the application level Root Container.** This container is used to hold the default service registrations for your application.
-1. **Configure / maintain tenant specific containers.** These containers are used to override the default services with tenant specific registrations.
+1. **Configure / maintain tenant specific [child containers](https://z4kn4fein.github.io/stashbox/docs/advanced/child-containers).** These containers are used to override the default services with tenant specific registrations.
 1. **Tenant identification.** Determines the tenant Id based on the current context.
 To achieve that, you have to provide an `ITenantIdExtractor` implementation.

 ```c#